zarf-dev/zarf-injector/README.md

 * Install Rust using https://rustup.rs/
 * Install cross with `make install-cross`
-* Install Docker or Podman have it running
+* Install Docker or Podman and have it running

 ## Building on Debian-based Systems